smtandabuzo/ds_devops_challenge/README.md

 Create bash scripts to automate the deployment process.
 At minimum, you should create:

-1. **`scripts/deploy.sh`** - Main deployment script that:
+1. **`bin/deploy.sh`** - Main deployment script that:
-   - Checks prerequisites (Docker, Docker Compose installed)
+   - Checks prerequisites and configurations
-   - Validates environment configuration
-   - Runs linting on the Python code (using pylint or flake8)
+   - Runs linting on the Python code
    - Builds the Docker image with appropriate tagging
-   - Performs a basic security check on the Docker image (e.g., checking for vulnerabilities)
-   - Deploys the stack using Docker Compose
+   - Deploys the stack using `bin/deploy-app.sh`
    - Verifies the deployment was successful
    - Provides clear output and error messages